Arcane-Fly/crm7/docs/PROJECT_PLAN.md

 - **Funding Deadlines:** As noted, the funding module should send alerts for claims.
 For example, many incentive claims must be submitted within 12 months of an apprentice achieving the milestone.
 The system can notify responsible staff, _“Apprentice Jane – 12-month Commencement incentive window closing in 30 days, not yet claimed.”_ ([ADMS & Claims Support - Apprenticeship Support Australia - WA](https://asa.cciwa.com/employer/adms-claims-support/#:~:text=)) This prevents missed opportunities (which are effectively lost revenue).
 - **Audit Reports:** To prepare for external audits (like a government audit of GTO compliance or a financial audit), the system can generate a “Compliance Report” that checks for any missing pieces of data or documentation.
 For instance, an audit report could list all current apprentices and confirm: do we have a signed training contract on file?
 Is there a host agreement for each host?
 Has each apprentice received an induction (yes/no)?
 These reports make internal self-auditing easier so the GTO can fix issues proactively.
 In some states, GTOs must submit an annual compliance return – much of that info could be output by the system in the required format.

-### Recommendations for Modular Implementation
+### 3.4 Recommendations for Modular Implementation

 Given the breadth of features, a **phased implementation** is advisable:

 1. **Core Apprentice Management & Timesheets (Phase 1):** Start by implementing the fundamental HR database (Apprentice and Host profiles, placements) and the Timesheet module with basic payroll export.
 This immediately replaces spreadsheets or disparate records and ensures accurate tracking of work hours and pay.
 2. **Payroll/Billing Integration (Phase 2):** Next, integrate the system with payroll and accounting.
-Introduce the Billing module so invoices can be generated from approved timesheets, and hook into Xero/MYOB via their APIs ([Payroll AU API Overview - Xero Developer](https://developer.xero.com/documentation/api/payrollau/overview#:~:text=The%20Payroll%20API%20exposes%20payroll,as%20syncing%20employee%20details%2C)) Also bring in the leave tracking and ensure payslip info can flow back to apprentices.
+Introduce the Billing module so invoices can be generated from approved timesheets and agreed rates.
+Hook into Xero/MYOB via their APIs ([Payroll AU API Overview - Xero Developer](https://developer.xero.com/documentation/api/payrollau/overview#:~:text=The%20Payroll%20API%20exposes%20payroll,as%20syncing%20employee%20details%2C)) Also bring in the leave tracking and ensure payslip info can flow back to apprentices.
 3. **Compliance & Training (Phase 3):** Build out the Compliance and Training modules.
 Input all existing apprentices’ training plans and set up reminders for each.
 Launch WHS tracking features for new host assessments and schedule visits.
 At this stage, also implement the notifications/alerts engine that will drive reminders for all compliance items (probation, etc.).
 4. **Funding & Advanced Features (Phase 4):** Add the Funding module and connect to ADMS.
 Perhaps use ADMS’s APIs or at least set the system to produce claim files that can be uploaded.
 Train staff on recording incentives in the system.
 Also, roll out the apprentice/host self-service portals fully now that internal data is robust.
 5. **Refinement & Analytics (Phase 5):** Finally, polish the reporting module and analytics dashboards.
 Gather feedback from users and add any additional features needed (for example, maybe a mobile app interface for apprentices to do timesheets, or a digital signature integration for training contracts).
 Security hardening and data protection reviews should also be done in this phase if not earlier.